JYouness/jasonlewis.me/articles/code/basset.md

 Basset is a Better Asset Management package for Laravel.
 It easily allows you to manage all of your styles and scripts within your application.

 The following guide is for Basset 4 which is the Laravel 4 version of Basset.
-For those using Laravel 3 please read the new [Basset 3 guide](http://jasonlewis.me/code/basset/v3).
+If you're using Laravel 3 please refer to the [Basset 3 guide](http://jasonlewis.me/code/basset/v3).
 ### Features

 - Group your assets into neat collections.